Staffordshire Bull Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 The athletic Stafford can scale a six-foot fence, and when inclined, he can dig his way under.

-This "buff little dude" is a stable, confident dog with excellent judgment, but he needs supervision and control from an owner who can match his intelligence.
+This "buff little dude" is a stable, confident dog who needs supervision and control from an owner who can match his intelligence.

 If you want a dog who...